llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 Here we can see a box plot of the conts values, showing that they are all close in value, but that a few do have outliers:
 ![box plot - conts](images/DataExplore-BoxPlot-conts.png)

-And we see that the in the categorical features, we many with a limited variation, but still a significant number that have a many answers, and a few that have a relative large number of answers:
+And we see that the in the categorical features, we see that many features have limited variation, but still a significant number have a many answers, and a few that have a relative large number of answers:
 ![DataExplore-cats-unique_values.png](images/DataExplore-cats-unique_values.png)

 For more stats and visualizations see: [DataExploration.ipynb](https://github.com/llathrop/udacity-ML-capstone-Kaggle-Allstate/blob/master/DataExploration.ipynb)